XenitAB/azcagit/README.md

 ## Things TODO in the future

-- [ ] Read append secrets from KeyVault
+- [ ] Append secrets to Container Apps from KeyVault
 - [ ] Better error handling of validation failures (should deletion be stopped?)
 - [ ] Push git commit status (like [Flux notification-controller](https://fluxcd.io/docs/components/notification/provider/#git-commit-status))
 - [ ] Health checks